 If you notice a publication has a page that ranks for a search term you want to target, it could be worth reaching out and letting them know about your restaurant.

-For example, if the publication has an article about the best sushi restaurants there is a chance they will feature you.
+For example, if the publication has an article about the best sushi restaurants, then there’s a chance they will feature you.

 For smaller publications, it may just be a case of getting in contact with the editor and sending them a press release.

-Any links you receive will also help with step eight.
+Any link building you do will also help with the following restaurant SEO step.